 Julie has undertaken additional training in the assessment and treatment of pelvic floor disorders, clinical Pilates (DMA Level 4), western acupuncture and dry needling, as well as sports physiotherapy.
 Julie holds a Bachelor of Physiotherapy and is an accredited Pinc Cancer Rehabilitation therapist.
 She is also a member of the Women’s, Men’s and Pelvic Health Group of the Australian Physiotherapy Association.

-Maathangi, or “M” as we affectionately call her, has over four years of experience working as a physiotherapist in both private practice and occupational health.
+Maathangi, or “M” as we affectionately call her, has over five years of experience working as a physiotherapist in both private practice and occupational health settings.
 Bubbly, honest and compassionate, Maathangi is dedicated to providing holistic care to her patients.
-Looking further than simply managing a condition, Maathangi will look further into each patient’s individual needs, concerns and future health goals.
+Looking further than simply managing a condition, Maathangi will attend to each patient’s individual needs, concerns and future health goals.

 Very personable with an eye for detail, Maathangi takes an active, evidence-based approach with her patients.
 She holds a Bachelor of Physiotherapy (Honours) and is completing further post-graduate study through the University of Queensland in musculoskeletal physiotherapy.
 She cares for a wide of range of people and conditions, from pre- and post-surgical management through to musculoskeletal and sporting injuries.
-She is also competent in dry needling and clinical Pilates.
+She is also holds competencies in dry needling and clinical pilates.

-Hitting the gym after work, followed by dance practice at the Nadananjali School of Dance, Maathangi will then go home to spoil her two (very cute) kittens.
+Hitting the gym after work or dance practice at the Nadananjali School of Dance, Maathangi will then go home to spoil her two (very cute) kitties.
 And on weekends?
 You’ll find her hiking, dancing, playing board games, Dungeons & Dragons and relaxing with her friends.

 If Maathangi could click her fingers and go anywhere in the world, it’d be Milford Sound in New Zealand.
 And her number one bucket list to-do is to visit all the Wonders of the World, with the Inca Trail to Machu Picchu placed at number one.

 With childhood hopes of once being a tree fairy, when Maathangi realised this was an unlikely career path, she pursued her dancing dream.
 A classical Indian dancer for over 20 years, Maathangi has experienced a range of injuries, from ankle sprains and cartilage tears through to tendinosis.
 Also suffering from whiplash in her early 20s, Maathangi understands the importance of seeking early physiotherapy treatment as well as continued self-management and exercise; encouraging this active rehabilitation approach to achieve the best outcome for every patient.